 Connect to a tor browser and create a cryptocurrency burner wallet (new transition wallet) from a wallet-provider of your choice.

 Fund your transition wallet (not in any way connected to you) with your market wallet holding your Bitcoins.

 The reason why you need your transition wallet is that sending your crypto directly to a tumbling service looks suspicious.

 Create a second transition wallet, which is your third and final wallet.

 To mix your Bitcoins, this entails sending your cryptocurrency from your first transition wallet to the mixing address.

-The mixing service will require you to set various parameters, including the address where you will receive the new Bitcoins (the second transition wallet), the amount you wish to mix, and the duration in which the mixing should last.
+The mixing service will require you to set various parameters, including an address where you will receive the new Bitcoins, amount you wish to mix, and duration in which the mixing should last.